-Perishing Square's Bill Ackman has transcended the investing world and has now become fodder for Wall Street's favorite contrarian newsletter writer.
-On Wednesday, Dennis Gartman spared nearly one page of his eight-page note to address Ackman's Valeant Pharmaceuticals Intl Inc (NYSE: VRX) trade (and to take a few stabs at Bill).
+Perishing Square's William Ackman has transcended the investing world and is has now become fodder for Wall Street's favorite contrarian newsletter writer.
+Wednesday morning Dennis Gartman spared nearly 1 page of his 8 page note to address Ackman's Valeant trade (and to take a few stabs at Bill).

 Gartman compares Ackman's public disaster and transition from respected money manager to Wall Street's punchline to the Greek character Icarus: